ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>As of Node.js v23.5.0, there is built-in lightweight support, you can use the built-in support for type stripping, and for full typescript…</blockquote>

 <h3>5.
-Why should I bother writing in TypeScript when I could stick to JavaScript? - <a href="https://medium.com/gitconnected/why-should-i-bother-writing-in-typescript-when-i-could-stick-to-javascript-2701cec7417a" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript Interview Questions - <a href="https://medium.com/@nabendu82/typescript-interview-questions-80d4bb1e9733" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `Nabendu Biswas`**

-<blockquote>Before diving into TypeScript, it’s essential to first understand JavaScript — the foundation upon which TypeScript is built.
-Without…</blockquote>
+<blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
+Angular was already having it in-built.
+So, you go for a Reactt…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-NPM Packages: What They Are, Where They Came From, and When to Use Them - <a href="https://medium.com/@landonwjohnson/npm-packages-what-they-are-where-they-came-from-and-when-to-use-them-7304c411c1c5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Best Way to Get Job Opportunities as a Fresher Web Developer in 2025 - <a href="https://medium.com/@kodewithkamran/best-way-to-get-job-opportunities-as-a-fresher-web-developer-in-2025-ef10731d2806" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Landon Johnson`**
+✍️ **posted by `Kamran shaikh`**

-<blockquote>If you’ve worked with JavaScript, you’re probably familiar with NPM packages — reusable code components that make development easier and…</blockquote>
+<blockquote>Breaking into the web development field as a fresher can be exciting but challenging.
+The market is saturated with talented developers…</blockquote>

 <h3>2.
 Optimizing prom-client: How We Improved P99 Latencies by 10x in Node.js - <a href="https://medium.com/@Games24x7Tech/optimizing-prom-client-how-we-improved-p99-latencies-by-10x-in-node-js-c3c2f6c68297" target="_blank" rel="noopener noreferrer">link</a></h3>